 - drug education (including alcohol, tobacco and volatile substance abuse)

-- emotional health and wellbeing / mental health
+- emotional health and wellbeing and mental health

-- safety (internet safety / personal safety / bullying)
+- safety (internet safety, personal safety and bullying)

 - healthier lifestyles

 PSHE provides pupils with the knowledge, understanding, skills and attitudes to make informed decisions about their lives.

 The aim of much of our work is to challenge you to extend and strengthen PSHE in school so that it is effective, evidence-based and quality-assured.